PardoAlejo/alejandropardo-hugo-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-I'm a Ph.D.
-Student at [KAUST](https://www.kaust.edu.sa/en) in Saudi Arabia.
-I'm part of the Image and Video Understanding Lab [IVUL](https://cemse.kaust.edu.sa/ivul) under the supervision of Professor [Bernard Ghanem](http://www.bernardghanem.com/).
-I'm a former member of the Biomedical Computer Vision Lab [BCV](https://biomedicalcomputervision.uniandes.edu.co) at [Uniandes](https://uniandes.edu.co/en) where I completed my M.Sc​. degree advised by [Pablo Arbelaez](https://scholar.google.com/citations?user=k0nZO90AAAAJ&hl=en).
-I completed my undergrad studies in Electrical Engineering and Biomedical Engineering at the same university.
-I've worked on Temporal Action Localization and Object Detection in the past.
-My current research interest is AI for Creative Video Editing and Understanding.
+I'm a Ph.D. student at [KAUST](https://www.kaust.edu.sa/en) in Saudi Arabia.
+I'm a member of the Image and Video Understanding Lab ([IVUL](https://cemse.kaust.edu.sa/ivul)) under the supervision of Professor [Bernard Ghanem](http://www.bernardghanem.com/).
+Previously, I was a member of the Biomedical Computer Vision Lab ([BCV](https://biomedicalcomputervision.uniandes.edu.co)) at [Uniandes](https://uniandes.edu.co/en), where I completed my M.Sc. degree advised by [Pablo Arbelaez](https://scholar.google.com/citations?user=k0nZO90AAAAJ&hl=en).
+I also interned at the Embodied AI Lab at Intel and Adobe Research.
+My work has encompassed various areas, including Temporal Action Localization, Object Detection, Video-Language Grounding, Video Summarization, and more.
+Currently, my research focuses on AI for Creative Video Editing and Understanding, situated at the intersection of Creativity and Perception.
+If you share similar interests, please don't hesitate to reach out.
+I'd be delighted to engage in conversation!

+I am actively looking for internships and permanent positions!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.